China launches Sri Lanka's first satellite as India watches ties grow

 “From a larger geopolitical perspective, it sends a message to India that a country in its own backyard is cozying up with China.”

-Economic and strategic rivals China and India fought a brief, high-altitude border war in 1962 and still have contested regions, though the defense relationship has improved.
+Economic and strategic rivals China and India fought a brief, high-altitude border war in 1962 and still have contested regions, though the defence relationship has improved.

 China has been the largest lender to Sri Lanka, a $59 billion economy, since the end of a three-decade civil war ended in May 2009.
 China had provided military equipment to the Sri Lankan government to defeat ethnic Tamil rebels.

-Since then, Sri Lanka has sought stronger defense ties with China, a fact that has irked India and the United States.
+Since then, Sri Lanka has sought stronger defence ties with China, a fact that has irked India and the United States.

 “NOT A CONCERN”

-Chinese Defense Minister Liang Guanglie visited Sri Lanka in September, offering grants to modernize Sri Lanka’s military training.
+Chinese Defence Minister Liang Guanglie visited Sri Lanka in September, offering grants to modernise Sri Lanka’s military training.
 Liang said the ties were aimed at maintaining regional stability and were not targeted at any third party.

-During a visit to China early this month, Sri Lanka Defense Secretary Gotabaya Rajapaksa, younger brother of the president, met Liang and agreed to consolidate bilateral cooperation.
+During a visit to China early this month, Sri Lanka Defence Secretary Gotabaya Rajapaksa, younger brother of the president, met Liang and agreed to consolidate bilateral cooperation.

 China has also become involved in construction of a strategic sea and air port in Sri Lanka’s southern district of Hambantota, also Rajapaksa’s constituency.